kyegomez/swarms/README.md

 ### `Task`
-Task Execution: The Task structure allows for the execution of tasks by an assigned agent.
-The run method is used to execute the task.
-It's like a Zapier for LLMs
+`Task` is a simple structure for task execution with the `Agent`.
+Imagine zapier for LLM-based workflow automation

 - Task Description: Each Task can have a description, providing a human-readable explanation of what the task is intended to do.
 - Task Scheduling: Tasks can be scheduled for execution at a specific time using the schedule_time attribute.